 What further motivates the continuum view is that also towards the more schematic end of the continuum, constructions can exhibit lexical preferences and idiosyncratic restrictions.
 An example for this would be English wh-questions with long-distance dependencies.
 Speakers of English know how to form wh-questions, and they are able to distinguish well-formed questions from ill-formed ones.
 To give an example, the question What book did you say we needed from the library? is grammatically well-formed, while the question *What book did you make the claim that we needed from the library? is not.
 The difference in grammaticality has been explained with regard to a formal syntactic criterion (Ross 1967).
 In the second question, the questioned constituent (the book) is part of a complex noun phrase (the claim that we needed the book from the library).
 The ungrammaticality of the question is related to that syntactic structure.
 Questioning an element from within a complex noun phrase by means of putting it to the front of the sentence is barred by a syntactic constraint that forms part of the grammar of English.
-While this elegantly explains the difference in grammaticality between the examples above, formal syntactic factors such as the Complex Noun Phrase Constraint do not account for grammaticality judgment ratings that show differences between examples that are structurally identical.
+While this elegantly explains the difference in grammaticality between the examples above, formal syntactic factors such as the Complex Noun Phrase Constraint do not account for grammaticality judgement ratings that show differences between examples that are structurally identical.
 Dabrowska (2008: 411) observes that speakers consistently give worse ratings to Where did you swear the young man went after they found her? than to Where did you say they hid the treasure when they found out?
 These questions do not differ structurally, but they do differ with regard to the complement-taking verb that governs the questioned constituent.
-Under experimental conditions, questions with say or think receive better ratings than questions with swear or suspect, also when other variables ar controlled for, as for example the pronominality of the subject.
+Under experimental conditions, questions with say or think receive better ratings than questions with swear or suspect, also when other variables are controlled for, as for example the pronominality of the subject.
 This suggests that even highly abstract syntactic patterns are connected to specific lexical elements.
 In a modular theory of grammar such connections are difficult to explain, whereas the network model of Construction Grammar offers a natural account.
 Even abstract constructions are meaningful, so that they will be associated with those lexical elements that are best compatible with those meanings.
 Again, the more general conclusion is that a strict separation of lexis and grammar is not possible, and a continuum view suggests itself as a viable alternative.